About this listing

 -Coffee situation: a typical hotel room set-up with small coffee maker but within walking distance of three of the best and hippest coffee shops in Nashville, Bongo Java, Fido, and J. Christopher's which is on the same block right around the corner.

 No pets and non-smokers only please.
 There is no smoking (or vaping) in the apartment, on the porch, or anywhere on the property.
-Sorry, but if you are a smoker, this is not the space for you.
+Sorry, but if you are a smoker, this is NOT the place for you.

 If you have only a few or no reviews, and you haven't filled in a profile yet please let me know a little about yourself and the reason for your visit.
 It just makes things smoother and friendlier.
 If you can put the first name of all guests in your message, that would be great.

-I recommend LYFT as an alternative to a taxi.
+I recommend LYFT or UBER as alternatives to taxis.
 It is SO much better than calling a taxi, faster response and cheaper!
-I highly recommend downloading the app onto your smart phone.
-Put in code rimo4 and we'll both get a free ride.
-Same goes for UBER, code: iw9w9
+I highly recommend downloading the apps onto your smartphone before you arrive.
+If you are a new user, put in my codes and you will get discounted rides.

 Read on if you want to know even more!

 Nashville has much to offer but the big initial attraction is Lower Broadway, the Honky-Tonks, and all the great free music (bring some 1's and 5's for tips though).
 You can certainly stay in a downtown hotel and totally immerse yourself in that scene, but they are expensive and I think one or two nights honky tonkin’ would be plenty for anyone.
 It can get pretty intense (though in a fun, safe way).
 And during the day you won’t find great coffee shops or a huge selection of hip restaurants downtown.
-My house is 10 minutes by car, 15 or 20 minutes by bus, or $10 by taxi (cheaper and nicer by Lyft/Uber) to all the crazy excitement of Lower Broad.
+My house is 10 minutes by car, 15 or 20 minutes by bus, or $10 or under using LYFT or UBER to all the crazy excitement of Lower Broad.
 Plus you obviously get more space here for a lot less money.

 I can give you all kinds of great tips about what to see and where to go.
-I'll even tell you my super-secret tip for parking downtown for free!
+I'll even tell you my tips for cheap parking.
 We'll probably see very little of each other, but when we do, you'll feel like visiting family or friends.

 Front or back door.
-The bottom of the stairs leading to the upstairs apartment has a door for privacy.
+The bottom of the stairs leading to the upstairs apartment has a door with bolt for privacy.